John Kluge

 John Werner Kluge (/ˈkluːgi/; September 21, 1914 – September 7, 2010) was a German-American entrepreneur who became a television industry mogul in the United States.
+He was the founder and chairman of Metromedia.
 At one time he was the richest person in the U.S.

 Early life and education

-Kluge was born to a Presbyterian family in Chemnitz, Germany, and emigrated to the United States in 1922.
-He earned his B.A. degree in economics from Columbia University in 1937.
-Prior to attending Columbia University, Kluge went to Wayne State University for two years.
+Kluge was born in 1914 to a Presbyterian family in Chemnitz, Germany, and emigrated to the United States in 1922.
+Kluge went to Wayne State University for two years and earned his B.A. degree in economics from Columbia University in 1937.
 He was of Scots-Irish, English, and German heritage.

 During World War II, Kluge served at the secret P.O.
 Box 1142 interrogation facility outside of Washington, D.C.